Erog38/Endor/README.md

 The stream should also be available from an industry standard player, such as VLC, iTunes, Winamp, etc.

+__The backend will have a seperate git repository for simplicity to be linked here soon__

 ## Frontend

 The frontend for this project should consist of a featured website, including song request out of a preselected library, and a webclient which can play music from the server.

-This will be built using React, with sqlite bindings to pull information from the database provided by the backend.
+This will be built using React, with simple REST API calls to pull information from the backend.

 When a user selects a song, the frontend adds that track to a table in the database for the backend to add it to the queue.

+__The fontend will have a seperate git repository for simplicity to be linked here soon__

 ### Specifics:

 * Website using React
 * HTML web player
 * Basic Authentication for admin and management pages.
+* REST API for backend communication.
 * Certs provided by LetsEncrypt and auto renewed through by certbot.

 ## Stretch Goals: